 - A and AB blood types are supplied with red blood cells by group A.

 - B and AB blood types are supplied with red blood cells by group B.

 - Group AB receives blood cells from all the groups but can donate only to AB blood types.

-Apart from antigens A and B, there is another one called Rh factor which is of two types: positive and negative, depending on its availability.
-The blood from Rh negative individuals can be given to the Rh negative patients, whereas the blood from both Rh negative and positive can be given only to the Rh positive patients.
+Apart from antigens A and B, there is another one called the Rh factor: positive and negative, depending on its availability.
+The blood from Rh-negative individuals can be given to the Rh-negative patients.
+In contrast, the blood from both Rh-negative and positive can be given only to the Rh-positive patients.
 The blood type O negative is found in the universal red cell donor.
 The blood type AB is found in the universal plasma donor.

 Acquiring the Blood Type

-So, we are aware that we need numerous donors from the black heritage for treating patients with sickle cell disease, and we need donors who are primarily from Asian, Mediterranean, or Arab heritage for patients with thalassaemia.
+So, we are aware that we need numerous donors from the black heritage for treating patients with sickle cell disease, and we need donors who are primarily from Asian, Mediterranean, or Arab heritage for patients with thalassemia.
 Blood with a certain combination of genes is the Ro subtype.
-Only 2% of the donors have Ro subtype, which has led the donors to be valued highly.
+Only 2% of the donors have Ro subtype, which has led these donors to be valued highly.